Landfill Energy Facts

 (Currently only a single turbine generator is utilized at the landfill)

 Electricity Production from Landfill Gas (per year) From 1998 to 2006 the landfill gas facility produced an average of between 5,000 to 6,000 MWh of electricity annually.
 This number is expected to decline as gas in the landfill is depleted.
 Each year these levels equate to the annual electricity use of 300 to 600 homes.
-The chart below shows annual electricity production (MWh) from 1998 to 2012.
+The first chart below shows annual electricity production (MWh) from 1998 to 2013 and the second chart shows associated avoided greenhouse gas emissions.